Sfmg LLC Acquires 2,811 Shares of Tesla, Inc. (NASDAQ:TSLA)

-Sfmg LLC raised its position in Tesla, Inc. (NASDAQ:TSLA – Free Report) by 30.6% during the 3rd quarter, according to its most recent filing with the SEC.
-The institutional investor owned 12,010 shares of the electric vehicle producer’s stock after acquiring an additional 2,811 shares during the period.
-Sfmg LLC’s holdings in Tesla were worth $3,005,000 as of its most recent filing with the SEC.
+Sfmg LLC increased its holdings in shares of Tesla, Inc. (NASDAQ:TSLA – Free Report) by 30.6% during the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 12,010 shares of the electric vehicle producer’s stock after purchasing an additional 2,811 shares during the period.
+Sfmg LLC’s holdings in Tesla were worth $3,005,000 at the end of the most recent quarter.

 Wall Street Analyst Weigh In

-Tesla (NASDAQ:TSLA – Get Free Report) last issued its earnings results on Wednesday, January 24th.
-The electric vehicle producer reported $0.71 earnings per share for the quarter, missing analysts’ consensus estimates of $0.74 by ($0.03).
-The business had revenue of $25.17 billion during the quarter, compared to the consensus estimate of $25.64 billion.
-Tesla had a return on equity of 17.56% and a net margin of 15.50%.
-The company’s revenue for the quarter was up 3.5% compared to the same quarter last year.
-During the same quarter in the previous year, the firm posted $1.07 earnings per share.
-As a group, equities research analysts anticipate that Tesla, Inc. will post 3.18 earnings per share for the current year.
+Tesla (NASDAQ:TSLA – Get Free Report) last released its quarterly earnings data on Wednesday, January 24th.
+The electric vehicle producer reported $0.71 earnings per share for the quarter, missing the consensus estimate of $0.74 by ($0.03).
+The business had revenue of $25.17 billion during the quarter, compared to analyst estimates of $25.64 billion.
+Tesla had a net margin of 15.50% and a return on equity of 17.56%.
+The business’s quarterly revenue was up 3.5% compared to the same quarter last year.
+During the same period last year, the business earned $1.07 earnings per share.
+On average, analysts anticipate that Tesla, Inc. will post 3.18 EPS for the current fiscal year.

 Tesla Profile